xtanaa001/Xiaoqi-Homepage/content/research.md

 Many platform-based services are carried out by distributing resources  to networks of interacting and self-interested agents.
 Managing resources in these networked systems and platforms faces two separate, but interrelated, challenges.
 First, in any system, a good decision, whether that be defined as an algorithm for computing resource scheduling in the clouds, a strategy for  traffic routing in the Internet, or a policy for electricity distribution in power grids, are often computed by solving some explicit or implicit optimization problems with *incomplete knowledge of the future*.
 Thus, making decisions in an online fashion (with or without prediction) is, in many cases, not just an advantage, but a necessity.
 Second, and often more difficult, the performance of platforms (e.g., revenue or welfare) often depends on *a collective behavior of agents that are self-interested* (and thus, not directly controllable by the platform).
 As a result,  we must design appropriate incentives to encourage agent interactions, towards a desired direction, so that the decisions can be implemented with a guaranteed efficiency and rationality (e.g., users are not forced to purchase virtual machines from the cloud platform).

-Motivated by these two challenges, my research  centers around the design of incentives and algorithms for networked systems and platforms.
-In particular, I study the interplay between *online decision-making*  and  *incentives*, and focus both on developing analytical techniques in *online algorithms*, *mechanism design*, and *machine learning*, and applying these techniques to improve the design and operation of networked systems and platforms arising from application domains such as *cloud computing*, *computer networking*,  and *energy systems*.
+Motivated by these two challenges, my research  centers around the *interplay between online decision-making  and  incentives* for networked systems and platforms.
+In particular, my research focuses both on developing analytical techniques in *online algorithms*, *mechanism design*, and *machine learning*, and applying these techniques to improve the design and operation of networked systems and platforms arising from application domains such as *cloud computing*, *computer networking*,  and *energy systems*.
 I believe that solutions to these two research challenges can provide insights into how to tackle more momentous societal challenges such as cyber security, energy sustainability, and climate change, etc.

 [comment]: # (I believe that solutions to alleviate or resolve these research challenges provide insights into how to tackle many societal challenges such as computing efficiency, cyber security, energy sustainability, traffic congestion, and climate change, etc. e.g., random job arrivals in cloud computing or volatile renewable energy generation in energy systems.
 The design of economic incentives, termed as mechanism design, sits at the intersection of artificial intelligence and economics, and has led to transformative applications in various domains such as online advertising and on-demand service platforms.
 My research)